 K. Brandon Strenge, MD

-Dr. Strenge is an active member of the American Academy of Orthopaedic Surgeons, the North American Spine Society, the Society for Minimally Invasive Spine Surgery, and the Southern Orthopaedic Association.
-He is a principal investigator for several clinical research trials with the newest artificial disc replacement, minimally invasive fusion surgery implants, and the latest cutting-edge synthetic bone graft substitutes.
+Dr. Strenge is an active member of the American Academy of Orthopaedic Surgeons, the North American Spine Society, the Society for Minimally Invasive Spine Surgery, the International Society for the Advancement of Spine Surgery, and the Southern Orthopaedic Association.
+He is a principal investigator for several clinical research trials with the newest artificial disc replacements, minimally invasive fusion surgery implants, and the latest cutting-edge synthetic bone graft substitutes.

 Dr. Strenge began his pre-medical training at Eastern Illinois University in Charleston, Illinois.
 He graduated cum laude with university honors while obtaining degrees in zoology, chemistry, and psychology.
 He then attended Southern Illinois University in Springfield, Illinois, where he completed his medical degree and residency in orthopedic surgery.
 His fellowship in spinal surgery was completed at the Spine Institute in Santa Monica, California, under the supervision of three world-renowned spine surgeons, Drs.
 Rick Delamarter, Michael Kropf, and Hyun Bae.